poetapp/documentation/rdd/node-microservices.md

 ## Background

-The current version of Po.et Node was built from the ground up with microservices in mind, but due to the business requirements at the time it was concieved, it was decided for it to be runnable as a single application, for greater ease of use.
+The current version of Po.et Node was built from the ground up with microservices in mind, but due to the business requirements at the time it was conceived, it was decided for it to be runnable as a single application, for greater ease of use.

 At that time we had also decided not to use docker in production.